PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 14: Our Coefficient Table for our multinomial classifier_

-We see that our location effect predicts that those working in the USA are much more likely to be in class $2$ and slightly more likely to be in class $3$ than those working outside of the United States.
-We also see that a diagnosis is predicted to have a slight polarizing effect on perspectives, as we are predicting that it will severely increase assignment to classes $2$ and $3$ over class $1$.
-We also see that as company size grows larger, the likelihood of being assigned to class $2$ is predicted to increase, which suggests that as companies grow bigger, it is predicted that employees find that more of a support system for mental health exists in the workplace.
+We see our location effect predicts those working in the USA are much more likely to be in class $2$ and slightly more likely to be in class $3$ than those working outside of the United States.
+We also see a diagnosis is predicted to have a slight polarizing effect on perspectives, as we are predicting it will severely increase assignment to classes $2$ and $3$ over class $1$.
+We also see that as company size grows larger, the likelihood of being assigned to class $2$ is predicted to increase, which suggests that as companies grow bigger, it is predicted that employees find more of a support system for mental health exists in the workplace.

 What also becomes clear is a very important gender effect.
-We see that women are predicted to be $e^{.313} = 1.367$ times more likely to be assigned class $3$ than men.
-This means that a given woman is predicted to on average be $36.7\%$ more likely to be in class $3$ than an equivalent man.
-When we see that the gender effect for women on class assignment $2$ is quite small, the implication of this is that women are much more likely to feel a lack of good support systems over mental health in the workplace than men.
+We see women are predicted to be $e^{.313} = 1.367$ times more likely to be assigned class $3$ than men.
+This means that a given woman is predicted to be on average $36.7\%$ more likely to be in class $3$ than an equivalent man.
+When we see that the gender effect for women on class assignment $2$ is quite small, the implication of this is women are much more likely to feel a lack of good support systems over mental health in the workplace than men.

 The age effect is rather interesting.
 Consider a case where an individual is not diagnosed with a mental health condition.
 An additional year of age is predicted to multiplicatively increase the probability of an assignment to classes $2$ and $3$ by $e^{.0666} = 1.069$ and $e^{.0597} = 1.0615$ respectively.
-This means that each additional year is predicted to increase the chance of these assignments by about $6.9\%$ and $6.2\%$ respectively.
+This means each additional year is predicted to increase the chance of these assignments by about $6.9\%$ and $6.2\%$ respectively.
 This would suggest that as non-diagnosed individuals get older, there is a dichotomizing effect.
-They either find there is a strong support system that exists for mental health in the workplace or they find that there is a weak support system.
+They either find there is a strong support system existing for mental health in the workplace or they find there is a weak support system.

-Let's do some point comparisons based on some relevant demographics.
+Let's make some point comparisons based on some relevant demographics.
 We will limit this part of the analysis to US workers at large companies.
 We will start by studying individuals of average age.